Monte Carlo methods for option pricing

 In mathematical finance, a Monte Carlo option model uses Monte Carlo methods to calculate the value of an option with multiple sources of uncertainty or with complicated features.
 The first application to option pricing was by Phelim Boyle in 1977 (for European options).
 In 1996, M. Broadie and P. Glasserman showed how to price Asian options by Monte Carlo.
 An important development was the introduction in 1996 by Carriere of Monte Carlo methods for options with early exercise features.

 Methodology

-In terms of theory, Monte Carlo valuation relies on risk neutral valuation.
+As is standard, Monte Carlo valuation relies on risk neutral valuation.
 Here the price of the option is its discounted expected value; see risk neutrality and rational pricing.
 The technique applied then, is (1) to generate a large number of possible, but random, price paths for the underlying (or underlyings) via simulation, and (2) to then calculate the associated exercise value (i.e. "payoff") of the option for each path.
 (3) These payoffs are then averaged and (4) discounted to today.
 This result is the value of the option.

 This approach, although relatively straightforward, allows for increasing complexity: